 Allegations of abuse from a staff member towards any learner should be reported to the Senior Designated Safeguarding Lead as soon as possible.
-The Senior Designated Safeguarding Lead will follow the guidelines set out in 'Working Together to Safeguard Children 2018’ and 'part 4 of Keeping Children Safe in Education 2020’' and seek advice from the Local Authority Designated Officer or Safeguarding Adults services (London Borough of Richmond upon Thames).
+The Senior Designated Safeguarding Lead will follow the guidelines set out in 'Working Together to Safeguard Children 2018’ and 'part 4 of Keeping Children Safe in Education 2022’' and seek advice from the Local Authority Designated Officer (DO) or Safeguarding Adults services (London Borough of Richmond upon Thames).
 The Senior Designated Safeguarding Lead will take appropriate action following the advice of the DO.

 All staff should feel able to raise concerns about poor or unsafe practice and potential failures in Hawk Training’s safeguarding regime and know that such concerns will be taken seriously by the Senior Safeguarding Lead.